-This breed is most popular among all other breeds, because of the length and softness of its hair.
+This breed is the most popular among all other long hair breeds and most probably because of the length and softness of its hair.
 If you let their hair grow, it could reach up to 12 inches (equivalent to 30 cm).
-They have three cowlicks or swirls to determine the direction of their hair growth giving them a unique and rather funny appearance.
+They have three cowlicks or swirls that determine the direction of their hair growth.
+This gives them a unique and rather funny appearance.

-Peruvian pigs are the most spectacular and best known among the long-haired guinea pig breeds.
-Peruvian pigs’ breed is capable of growing their silky, long hair to the floor length or even longer.
-They were one of the first long-haired breeds that were selectively raised to show in the fifteenth century.
+Peruvian guinea pigs are the most spectacular and best known among the long haired guinea pig breeds.
+Peruvian guinea pig breed is capable of growing their silky, long hair to the floor-length or even longer.
+They were one of the first long-haired breeds that were selectively raised to show off in the fifteenth century.

-This breed is perfect for people who can spend time taking care of their guinea pig hair while styling and cutting them.
+This breed is perfect for people who can spend their time taking care of their guinea pig’s hair while styling and cutting them.
 Anyone who enjoys spending time on their pet can opt for this breed.
-Whereas, Peruvian pigs shouldn’t be adopted if you don’t have enough time to maintain it.
+Whereas, Peruvian guinea pigs shouldn’t be adopted if you don’t have enough time to maintain it.

 A Peruvian pigs’ hair grows from the front as well as on the back making it hard to tell which is the end.
 The reason behind these guinea pigs’ abnormally long hair is the autosomal recessive gene.